 This Coconut Flour Muffins Recipe is a great way to start the day!
 They are flavorful, simple to make, one of my favorite coconut flour recipes, and are perfect when you are heading out the door and need a quick breakfast idea.

-Not only are these easy muffins delicious, but they are also Gluten-free, Grain-free, Keto, Low Carb, and THM S.
+Who Loves Coconut?
 Me!
 And, it’s no secret that I love everything about muffins!
 Their moist, crumbly goodness is pure comfort food that I never want to live without.
 When I started eating gluten-free, I had a fear that I wouldn’t be able to eat pastries, cakes, and muffins any longer.
 I am so glad I was very wrong in thinking that way.
-Once you get the hang of baking gluten-free, it opens the door to endless possibilities.
+Once you get the hang of low carb recipes using coconut flour, it opens the door to endless possibilities.

-- Coconut flour - The only flour I am using for these muffins is coconut flour, and it’s the perfect texture and flavor as well as being keto friendly.
+Coconut flour - The only flour I am using for these muffins is coconut flour, and it’s the perfect texture and flavor as well as being keto friendly.

-Sweetener - For a packaged sweetener I prefer Trim Healthy Mama Gentle Sweet – This sweetener is a great option if you are looking for something store-bought.
+Sweetener - For a packaged sweetener I prefer Trim Healthy Mama's Gentle Sweet.
+It is a great option if you are looking for something store-bought.
 Or you can make my recipe for sweetener.
-They are both amazing in these muffins and much sweeter than white sugar so you use less compared to other 1:1 sweeteners.
+They are both amazing in this muffin recipe and sweeter than white sugar so you use less compared to other 1:1 sweeteners.
 For paleo friendly just use coconut sugar.

 Vanilla Extract - A little bit of vanilla gives the muffins even more flavor.
 You could also use almond extract if you are feeling wild!

 How To Make Coconut Flour Muffins

 Muffins are notoriously easy to make, and these muffins with coconut flour are no different.
 There isn't as much of a learning curve to baking with coconut flour as you may think whether you are making a coconut flour bread recipe or coconut flour cookies.
 The key is balancing the dryness of the flour with enough moisture.
 There aren’t a lot of steps, and you only need 8 ingredients!

-First Step: Prepare a muffin tin with 8 paper liners, spritz with some cooking spray and preheat the oven to 350 degrees F.
+First Step: Prepare a muffin pan with 8 paper liners, spritz with some cooking spray and preheat the oven to 350 degrees F.

 Second Step: Mix together the coconut oil, coconut flour, sweetener, baking powder, vanilla, eggs, and coconut milk together until they are smooth in a medium mixing bowl.
 Then add in the coconut flakes and any other mix-ins you want to add.
 Evenly place the batter in the 8 muffin cups with greased cupcake liners.

 Third Step: Bake the coconut muffins for 25-30 minutes.
 They should be golden brown around the edges, and you should be able to touch them with your finger, and they are firm when done.

 You can add in pretty much anything as long as it fits into your eating lifestyle.
 I love using coconut flakes because it adds even more scrumptious coconut flavor.
 Make sure to check out the recipe video to see how I divide the batter and make 3 variations at once!
-Here are a few other ideas for you to try out.
+Here are a few other ideas for you to try out:

-- Blueberries – I can never get enough yummy blueberries!
-I would add ¼ – ½ cup to make these into blueberry muffins.
+Blueberries - I can never get enough yummy blueberries!
+I made a variation on this recipe into coconut flour blueberry muffins.

-I store all my low carb baked goods in the fridge but these are fine at room temperature for a few days.
+I store all my gluten free low carb baked goods in the fridge but these are fine at room temperature for a few days.
 You can also freeze them for up to 2 months.

 You may be surprised to know that there are several benefits to coconut flour besides being a gluten-free alternative!
-Coconut flour is naturally low carb and a gluten-free flour with low net carbs, so it’s great for eating keto.
+Coconut flour is naturally low carb and a gluten-free flour with low net carbs, so it’s great for keto recipes.
 It’s a wonderful source if you are looking to add more protein and fiber to your diet too.

 The thing to note about cooking with coconut flour is that it’s different than traditional all-purpose flour.
-You can’t just substitute coconut flour for regular in a recipe.
+You can’t just substitute coconut flour for regular to make gluten-free recipes.
 It’s much more in-depth than that.
-Coconut flour absorbs a lot of moisture so you use a lot less than wheat flour or even almond flour.
+Coconut flour recipes absorb a lot of moisture and liquid so you use a lot less than wheat flour or even almond flour.
 When it is used in baking, it has a fantastic texture and flavor that is amazing.
 Then when you add in the benefits, it’s an all-around win!
 And these really are the best coconut flour muffins.